 The best approach depends on your particular circumstances.
-If your net worth is well within the estate tax exemption ($11.18 million for 2018), for example, you might focus on reducing income taxes.
+If your net worth is well within the estate tax exemption, for example, you might focus on reducing income taxes.
 But if you expect your estate to be significantly larger than the exemption amount, estate tax reduction may be a bigger concern.

 The downside of an IDGT is that, when your beneficiaries inherit the business, they’ll also inherit your tax basis, which may trigger a substantial capital gains tax liability if they sell the business.
 This result may be acceptable if the estate tax savings outweigh the income tax cost.

 If the value of your business and other assets is less than the current estate tax exemption amount, so that estate taxes aren’t an issue, you might consider an estate defective trust.
 Essentially the opposite of an Intentionally Defective Grantor Trust, an estate defective trust is designed so that beneficiaries are the owners for income tax purposes, while the assets remain in the estate for estate tax purposes.

 This technique provides two significant income tax benefits.
 First, assuming your beneficiaries are in a lower tax bracket, this strategy will result in lower “familywide” taxes.
 Second, because the trust assets remain in your estate, the beneficiaries’ basis in the assets is “stepped up” to fair market value at your death, reducing or eliminating their potential capital gains tax liability.